sercankulcu/programming-with-c/README.md

 brew install qemu arm-none-eabi-gcc
 ```

-## Two weeks have no program
+## Two weeks have no program yet

-Week 29 is about Make, CMake and libraries, and week 44 is about reviewing
+Week 29 is about Make, CMake and building libraries, and week 44 is about
-somebody else's change.
-Their directories hold the build files and the
+reviewing somebody else's change.
+Neither has a program to run, and their
-before/after diff instead of a program to run.
+directories are currently empty apart from a README pointing at the notes —
+the makefiles and the worked review from those weeks have not been written up
+here yet.

 ## Licence